FraunhoferISST/DataspaceConnector/docs/pages/communication/v6/consumer.md

 ---

-The Dataspace Connector will automatically start sending `DescriptionRequestMessages` and `ArtifactRequestMessages` for the requested elements and store metadata and data to its database.
+After the contract negotiation, the Dataspace Connector will automatically start sending `DescriptionRequestMessages` and `ArtifactRequestMessages` for the requested elements and store metadata and data to its database.

 ### Step 4: Access the Data